-I’ve dreamed for years of becoming and orchestral administrator, and I am so thrilled to be starting my career with Symphony Nova Scotia, an orchestra that I know and love.
+I’ve dreamed for years of becoming an orchestral administrator, and I am so thrilled to work with Symphony Nova Scotia, an orchestra that I know and love.
 I truly value the place our orchestra holds in our province, and I feel very passionate about keeping orchestral music alive and well in Nova Scotia.

 How long have you worked with the Symphony?

-I began working as a volunteer with Symphony Nova Scotia in January 2015.
-I took on the role of Patron Relations Coordinator in Septembers 2015, and I am looking forward to getting to know the fantastic staff and musicians throughout the season.
+I began working as a volunteer with Symphony Nova Scotia in January 2015, and took on the role of Patron Relations Coordinator in September 2015.

 Why did you begin working with Symphony Nova Scotia?